 Home is where the heart is

 When I was a child, the expression home is where the heart is seemed true.
 Romantic, isn’t it?
-What’s not to love about the notion that wherever your loved ones are, you’re at home?
+What’s not to love about the concept that wherever your loved ones are, you’re at home?

 There are other interpretations, of course.
-Sometimes places whisper to you, and in those locations you feel you’ve come home.
+Sometimes places whisper to you, and in those locations, you feel you’ve come home.

 Make yourself at home